oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

     ![Credentials panel](./images/01-06-credentials.png " ")

 7. Click **Connect to database**.
-You are directed to the Checkpoint page.
+If successful, you are directed to the Checkpoint page.

     ![Connect to database](./images/01-07-connect-to-db.png " ")